Left handed golfing Associations commenced as early as 1925, below is listed the history of ‘Left-Handed Golfing Association, Country by Country.

 Germany – 1999

 The National Association of Left-Handed Golfers Germany was formed in August, 1999.
 Regular events are held with a National Championship being played annually.
-Germany hosted the 2000 World Championship.
+Germany hosted the 2000 and 2019 World Championships.

 France – 2004